 Mobility & strengthening - if yoursciatica is caused by a lumbar disc prolapsed (slipped disc) then extension exercises are recommended to help reduce the compression of the disc on the nerve root.
 Again, stop immediately if there is any pain or discomfort.

 A professional therapist, osteopath or chiropractor will determine the cause of the sciatica.
 A doctor may prescribe anti-inflammatory medication e.g. ibuprofen or muscle relaxants if necessary.
-They may use sports massage to relax tight muscles and gently apply mobilization techniques to the spine.
+They may use sports massage for the lower back (play video) to relax tight muscles and gently apply mobilization techniques to the spine.
 They may apply electrical stimulation in the form of a tens machine or interferential.